handhurin/embedded-prog-tutorial/exercice-2/ReadmeEN.md

 In this exercise we are going to program a temperature control system in bare metal.
 The specifications are as follows:
 - The temperature must be measured every second and stored internally.
 - Between each temperature measurement, the microcontroller must wait.
-- A button must allow the last 100 temperature data to be downloaded via the serial link (uart print connected to the STLINK).
+- A button must allow the last 2 minutes of data to be downloaded via the serial link (UART print connected to the STLINK).
 - At any time, if the temperature exceeds a threshold of 30°, the system must indicate that an overtemperature has been detected by means of a light signal.
 To avoid instability, set T_OS to 30° and T_HYST to 29°.

 ## 2. LM75 Equipment Driver